alshoja/ionic-smart-home-app/README.md

 # ionic-smart-home-app
-Basic Android app for controlling room devices
+Basic Android app for controlling room devices, that connects with iot device modules like Node Mcu